websharper-samples/Counter/README.md

     view 5
 ```

-Second, `view` also encodes an **entire "runtime"**: it gives means to dispatch messages (`handle`), updates the model upon receiving those messages, and rebinds the changes onto the UI.
-Yet it manages to do all that in only four lines of code because the real complexity: applying model changes reactively to the UI (and two-way binding it back to the model) is **done automatically by the UI layer** (via templating, here).
-This means that WebSharper UI applications **don't require "diffing" between two virtual DOM representations** as employed by popular libraries like React, but instead, changes propagate through the dataflow graph constructed from the reactive embeddings and always yield the minimal number of updates right where necessary.
-This also means that your WebSharper UI applications do not require React or other reactive libraries.

-> Note: you can still work with React and React components through direct bindings, if you prefer.

-Third, `view` operates on `vmodel` and not on `model`, thus on **`Var<Model>`** values and not `Model` ones.
-(This distinction will become important in the upcoming tutorials as we work towards establishing a more comprehensive application pattern.)
-For instance, it uses `V(string vmodel.V)` to take the current value of the model (`vmodel.V`, an integer), convert it to a string (`string vmodel.V`), and convert the result back to a view (`V(string vmodel.V)`) to bind it the `Counter` placeholder.

 ## Conclusion

 In this tutorial, you saw how you can use WebSharper UI to build a Model-View-Update (MVU)-like pattern to develop simple web applications.
-Your model and message type, your `update` function were exactly as you would expect, while your `view` function TODO...
-But hey, there is a whole lot more to see, so stay tuned for more tutorials.
+Your model and message type, and your `update` function were exactly as you would expect, while your `view` function had a couple important differences that reflect the capabilities of the underlying WebSharper UI reactive layer.

+One key thing to remember is that WebSharper UI applications **don't require "diffing" between two virtual DOM representations** as employed by popular libraries like React, but instead, changes propagate through the dataflow graph constructed from the reactive embeddings and always yield the minimal number of updates right where necessary.
+This also means that your WebSharper UI applications **don't depend on React or other reactive libraries**.

+> Note: you can work with React and React components through direct bindings, if you prefer.

+There is a whole lot more to see, so stay tuned for more.

 ## Source code and try the app